GOHS Partner Links

 The City of Atlanta Fire Department has 33 fitting stations located throughout the city.
 The hours of operation are from 8:00a.m. to 7:30p.m operating 7 days per week.
 Each fitting station has a certified child safety seat technician on staff.
 The parent or caregiver can access these services by calling the car seat hot line, (404) 546-4444 .
 The receptionist will direct their call to the nearest fitting station in their area.
 They will speak directly with the technician on setting up an appointment for their child safety seat. to be inspected or installed.
 The parent or caregiver can also access our services at to www.atlantaga.gov and from there proceed to the Atlanta Fire Rescue site where they will find the link for the child safety seats section.
 In addition to serving as a fitting station, the City of Atlanta Fire Department hosts and assists at many events throughout the metro area providing financially eligible families with child safety seats and education.

-The Department of Community Health's Child Occupant Safety Programs offer many resources statewide.
+The Department of Public Health's Child Occupant Safety Programs offer many resources statewide.
 There are currently six successful initiatives focused on child passenger safety (CPS): 1) CPS Mini-Grant - provides education on use of car seats to income eligible families in over 135 counties; 2) Teddy Bear Sticker Program - Car seats and booster seats with Teddy Bear Stickers are eligible for replacement through the Teddy Bear Sticker Program when the car seat or booster seat has been involved in a motor vehicle crash; 3) “Keeping Kids Safe” Hospital Training - training hospital staff in basic CPS and angle tolerance testing for premature and low birth weight infants; 4) Special Healthcare Needs - educates and provides technical assistance to partners and families regarding safe transportation of children with special healthcare needs; 5) Safe School Buses - addresses challenging issues including transportation of pre-school age children and children with special healthcare needs, and 6) Law Enforcement Training - works to increase law enforcement officers' understanding and enforcement of Georgia's CPS law.

 Georgia Traffic Injury Prevention Institute(GTIPI)* is the primary entity providing Child Passenger Safety Technician training in Georgia.
 In addition to teaching classes certifying more than 200 technicians a year and offering support to technicians and instructors throughout Georgia, GTIPI conducts child safety seat check events where parents and caregivers are invited to have their child safety seats inspected.
 Parents and caregivers will be trained on proper installation.
 Parents and caregivers can also have their child safety seats inspected at GTIPI by appointment